 In extenuating circumstances, a student may request an Incomplete ("I") grade by petitioning the Assistant Dean of Student Affairs.
+The deadline to request an incomplete is the last day of classes.
 If an Incomplete grade is approved, the student will be granted an extension period to complete the coursework.
 The Assistant Dean of Student Affairs, in consult with others as appropriate, will determine the period of the extension with the instructor and student.
+In no circumstances may the extension be later than the end of the subsequent semester.